casys-kaist/sia/README.md

 Preprocessed dataset will be preprared in `dataset/memetracker` directory.

+[^3]: Jure Leskovec, Lars Backstrom, and Jon Kleinberg.
+2009.
+Meme-Tracking and the Dynamics of the News Cycle.
+In Proceedings of the 15th ACM SIGKDD International Conference on Knowledge Discovery and Data Mining (Paris, France) (KDD ’09).

 ### Twitter Cache Trace

-Since Twitter Cache Trace dataset is very huge, you can selectivly use partitioned trace file, as in our paper *(e.g., 12.2, 15.5, 31.1, 37.3)*.
-You can find and download [Twitter Cache Trace](https://github.com/twitter/cache-trace) in the following links.
+Since [Twitter Cache Trace dataset](https://github.com/twitter/cache-trace)[^4] is very huge dataset, you can selectivly use partitioned trace file, as in our paper *(e.g., 12.2, 15.5, 31.1, 37.3)*.
+You can find and download Twitter Cache Trace in the following links.

 | Cluster Number | Link                                         |
 | -------------- | -------------------------------------------- |